bbc/tal/getting-started/tutorial/createanindex.md

     ...
 {% endhighlight %}

-If you do not wish to use Node.js in your application, it should be straightforward to replace the methods of AntieFramework with some other server side technology - remembering also to import the page strategies from their repository.
+If you do not wish to use Node.js in your application, it should be straightforward to replace the methods of AntieFramework with some other server side technology - remembering also to import the page strategy files from their repository as part of your build process.

 ## An example index (NodeJS)